HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 **Step 3: Adjust parameters and enable cluster service**

-1. server.xml of compute node（HotDB_01/HotDB_02/HotDB_03）is adjusted according to relevant [parameters](#parameter-introduction)，as in the following figure:
+1. server.xml of compute node（HotDB_01/HotDB_02/HotDB_03）is adjusted according to relevant [parameters](#parameter-introduction), as in the following figure:

 For HotDB_01 parameters, refer to the configuration of selected area: